-The Group complied with all externally imposed capital requirements throughout the years ended 31st December 2023 and 31st December 2022.
+The Group complied with all externally imposed capital requirements throughout the years ended 31 st December 2024 and 31 t December 2023.

-A new Tier 2 subordinated term debt of US\$400 million in the Group arose during the twelve months ended 31st December 2023.
-The Tier 2 arose on the issuance of Sukuk by way of a private placement in the Kingdom of Saudi Arabia by the Bank's subsidiary, Gulf International Bank - Saudi Arabia in December 2023.
+A new Tier 2 subordinated term debt of US\$399.3 million in the Group was issued during the twelve months ended 31st December 2023.
+The Tier 2 Sukuk issuance was by way of a private placement in the Kingdom of Saudi Arabia by the Bank's subsidiary, Gulf International Bank - Saudi Arabia in December 2023.
 Under the CBB capital adequacy framework, subsidiaries reporting under a Basel 3 framework in other regulatory jurisdictions may, at the bank's discretion, be consolidated based on that jurisdiction's Basel 3 framework, rather than based on the CBB's guidelines.
 Under this aggregation consolidation methodology, the capital and risk-weighted assets of subsidiaries are consolidated with those of the rest of the Group based on the guidelines of their respective regulator to determine the Group's total capital adequacy ratio.

-There have been no material changes in the Group's management of capital during the years ended 31st December 2023 and 31st December 2022.
+There have been no material changes in the Group's management of capital during the years ended 31st December 2024 and 31st December 2023.